NHS student workforce counselling and wellbeing

 Am I eligible to apply for the NHS Student Workforce Counselling & Wellbeing Support?

 You are eligible to apply if either of the following apply to you:

-- a current student with placement in the NHS as part of your course before the end of September 2020
+- a current student with placement in the NHS as part of your course

 - early graduate opting into NHS placement to support during Covid-19

 - This support is therefore currently open for the following cohorts:

 - 2nd and 3rd year Nurses and Midwives